Yoga Posture Clinic: Revolved Head-to-Knee Pose (Parivrtta Janu Sirsasana)

 6. Reach your top arm up and over, clasping the outside of the right foot with your left hand.
 Inhale and press your elbows apart as you lengthen both sides of your body; exhale and pull your top arm and shoulder blade back as you revolve your torso toward the ceiling and gaze up.

-7. Press down through both thighs to keep a nice lift of the spine as you breath your left side body open.
-When you’re ready to release, inhale, press down into your thighs and reach your left arm back up, bringing you upright.
+7. Press down through both thighs to keep a nice lift of the spine as you breathe the left side of your body open.
+When you’re ready to release, inhale, press down into your thighs, and reach your left arm back up, bringing you upright.

-The most common misalignment of any seated postures is rocking back on the siting bones, tilting the pelvis and rounding the low back—making it nearly impossible to extend the spine.
+The most common misalignment in seated postures is rocking back on the sitting bones, tilting the pelvis, and rounding the low back, making it nearly impossible to extend the spine.

-It’s important that you’re sitting upright on both sitting bones with your low back lifting in and up, and that the kneecap and big toe of your extended leg pointing straight up.
-If your hamstrings, hips or low back feel tight, sit on a firmly folded blanket, turning your inner thighs down.
+It’s important that you sit upright on both sitting bones, with your lower back lifting in and up and the kneecap and big toe of your extended leg pointing straight up.
+If your hamstrings, hips, or lower back feel tight, sit on a firmly folded blanket, turning your inner thighs down.

 When you side-bend to the right, your left sitting bone will get light.
 Press down through your inner left thigh, anchoring your left sit bone as you lean back and over.
 Continue to press your right thigh down as well, lengthening your right inner thigh toward your right inner knee.

-Like many yoga poses, there are few different ways to approach Parivrtta Janu Sirsasana.
-For example, some methods start with the extended leg bent holding onto the foot with both hands as you press the leg straight and revolve the torso.
+Like many yoga poses, there are a few different ways to approach Parivrtta Janu Sirsasana.
+For example, some methods start with the extended leg bent, holding onto the foot with both hands as you press the leg straight and revolve the torso.

-Or you could turn your bent knee up, placing your foot flat on the floor and holding onto the ankle with the bottom hand.
-It’s fun to play with different variations and ways of finding freedom this pose.
+Or you could turn your bent knee up, place your foot flat on the floor, and hold onto the ankle with the bottom hand.
+It’s fun to play with different variations and ways of finding freedom in this pose.

-Meagan McCrary is an experienced yoga teacher (500 ERYT) and writer with a passion for helping people find more comfort, clarity, compassion and joy on the mat and in their lives.
-She is the author of Pick Your Yoga Practice: Exploring and Understanding Different Styles of Yoga a comprehensive encyclopedia of prominent yoga styles, including each system’s teaching methodology, elements of practice, philosophical and spiritual underpinnings, class structure, physical exertion and personal attention.
+Meagan McCrary is an experienced yoga teacher (E-RYT 500) and writer with a passion for helping people find more comfort, clarity, compassion, and joy on the mat and in their lives.
+She is the author of Pick Your Yoga Practice: Exploring and Understanding Different Styles of Yoga, a comprehensive encyclopedia of prominent yoga styles, including each system’s teaching methodology, elements of practice, philosophical and spiritual underpinnings, class structure, physical exertion and personal attention.
 Currently living in Los Angeles, Meagan teaches at the various Equinox Sports Clubs, works privately with clients and leads retreats internationally.
-You can find her blog, teaching schedule and latest offerings atwww.MeaganMcCrary.com, as well as on Facebook.
+You can find her blog, teaching schedule, and latest offerings at www.meaganmccrary.com

 Recent articles